 The teaching of the Buddha is both simple and subtle.
-Simple in the sense that the Four Noble Truths are sufficient as regards information, subtle in that while the structure of these Truths is quite accessible integrating it as a part of daily life is a real challenge.
+Simple in the sense that the Four Noble Truths are sufficient as regards information, subtle in that while the structure of these Truths is quite intellectually accessible integrating it as a part of daily life is usually quite a challenge.
 The logic of the teaching is quite clear but developing a complete, internal understanding requires a particular kind of investigation.
-Monasteries largely exist for this reason; to create a dedicated environment for this investigation.
-One of the best ways to deepen your understanding of the theory, in relation to meditation and daily life, is to spend time at the monastery staying as a guest
+Monasteries largely exist for this reason; to create a dedicated environment for this inquiry.
+One of the best ways to deepen your understanding of the theory, in relation to meditation and daily life, is to spend time at the monastery - see: staying as a guest

 The internet offers an almost overwhelming range of material on Buddhism which can be confusing.
-There are many schools, lineages and traditions each with different benefits for different people.
-This web site, and the monastery it represents, is quite specific and to simplify your search along similar lines the Forest Sangha web site can be a good place to explore further.
-We don't have a lot of written or spoken material on this site but you will find plenty via the Books and Audio link
+There are many schools, lineages and traditions each with different approaches and benefits for different people.
+This web site, and the monastery it represents, is quite specific and to simplify your search along similar lines the Forest Sangha web site can be a good place to explore this particular tradition further.
+We don't have a lot of written or spoken material on this site but you will find plenty links on the Books and Audio page.

 There are regular events that you might wish to join.
 There is no charge or need to book.

-Pujas.
-Every morning at 5:15 (upstairs shrine during winter months) and evening at 7 (main dhamma hall).
+Pujas: Every morning at 5:15am (upstairs shrine during winter months) and evening at 7pm (main dhamma hall).
 Chanting and silent meditation.
-This varies slightly around observance days.
+There are no scheduled pujas on Monday.

-The evening starts with chanting in Pali and English followed by a 45 minute meditation; some instruction and guidance is given.
+The evening starts in the main hall at 6pm with chanting in Pali and English followed by a 40 minute meditation; some instruction and guidance is given.

 Those who wish can then take the Three Refuges and Five Precepts.

-After this there is a talk on some aspect of the Buddha's Teaching followed by an opportunity for questions and discussion.
+After this there is a talk on some aspect of the Buddha's Teaching followed by questions and discussion.

 You would be most welcome to come at 10.30 and share a meal with us.